 Analysis of snow thickness was extended including daily time series from two additional stations (Fig. 7B) to overcome local variability uncertainty (exposition, wind, etc.).
-These stations are located a few kilometerskilometres north (PZB) and
+These stations are located a few kilometres north (PZB) and north-east (RVL) to the Marmolada glacier.
+Snow cover in the period October, 2021 - June, 2022 is compared to snow cover during the

-335 north-east (RVL) to the Marmolada glacier.
-Snow cover in the period October, 2021 - June, 2022 is compared to snow cover during the 30-year reference period 1991-2020 recorded at the RVL station.
+30-year reference period 1991-2020 recorded at the RVL station.
 The snow-cover curves, in the first months of the year 2022 are way below the average and close to the 10% quantile limit for both the two stations.
 In early April and early May the curves enter the first quartile of the reference period but in late May the curves drop to almost zero thickness falling below the 10% quantile.
 These data show clearly how in the year 2022 the snow melted one month early and that at an elevation of 3000 m asl there is very little snow left after mid-June.
 The negative shift of the RVL curve depends mostly on its lower elevation.

 Permafrost occurs around the detachment zone and in ice-free terrain.
 It was most probably colder and reached lower altitudes during the LIA.
 Due to ongoing global warming, permafrost rocks are warming rapidly (Biskaborn et al., 2019, Noetzli et al. 2024).
 The PZB borehole temperature at a warm, east-exposed site documents a thick active layer and a nearly-isothermal permafrost layer with temperatures ranging between -1.5°C and 0°C in 2022 (Fig. 7A1).
 Moreover, the temperature starts to increase above 0°C at about 25 m depth (Fig. 7A1), marking the base of permafrost.
-Despite the uncertainty about the permafrost conditions at the Marmolada detachment site-are quite uncertain, being this site north-exposed and thus colder than the PZB site, we estimate the near-surface temperature should most likelyto be around colder than at PBZ (at about -2°°C), due to its northerly exposure.
+Despite the uncertainty about the permafrost conditions at the Marmolada detachment site, we estimate the near surface temperature to be colder than at PBZ (at about -2°C), due to its northerly exposure.